horriblename/tele-nvim/README.md

 # tele-nvim

-Nested nvim sessions will instead open files in the parent session
+Open files in the parent session instead of a nested `:terminal` nvim session

 Tested on nvim v0.11.5